started to hoot.

 Reading Tools and Technology

 Out of Your Depth?
 Learning tools may assist with a child's learning at different ages.
-Rather than allow little symptoms and problems to absorb and distract us, we should experiment with available technology.
+Rather than allow little symptoms or problems to absorb or distract attention, experiments with available technology are advised.

 At ease?
-Children may be given too many choices and unclear instructions.
-Use of favorite alphabet toys, audio books, reading videos, reading applications, word games or speech recognition tools may hold interest.
+Children may be given too many choices or unclear instructions.
+The use of favorite alphabet toys, audio books, reading videos, learning applications, word games or speech recognition tools may hold interest.

 Beyond the Pale?
 Color-sensitivity and color-blindness impact learning.
 Difficulties surface with color recognition or reading black print on white backgrounds.
 Colored filters, lenses or dark screen mode may be helpful.

 A vision?
-The Orton Gillingham approach This time-tested learning method offers a sequential, multi-sensory, interactive and cumulative approach to spelling, reading and writing.
-It addresses some of the complexities.
+The Orton Gillingham approach This time-tested method offers sequential, multi-sensory, interactive and cumulative learning.
+It addresses some of the challenging spelling, reading and writing complexities.